flipt-io/cup/README.md

 ##### Controllers

-Controllers are the engines which drive reading and writing changes to target configuration sources (directories, repositories etc.).
+Controllers are the engines that drive reading and writing changes to target configuration sources (directories, repositories etc.).
-Internally, Cup abstracts away the details of Git repositories, commits, trees and pull requests.
+Internally, Cup abstracts away the details of Git repositories, commits, trees, and pull requests.
 Controllers focus on handling individual actions over a mounted target directory.

 These actions currently include: